PredixDev/px-mixins-design/README.md

 # Mixins

-The Predix Experience Mixins module is an extension of the inuitcss [mixins](https://github.com/inuitcss/tools.mixins) module and contains mixins for use across other Px modules.
+The Predix Experience Mixins module is an extension of the inuitcss [Mixins](https://github.com/inuitcss/tools.mixins) Module and contains mixins for use across other Px modules.

 ## Dependency